ciena-blueplanet/webdriverio-server/SETUP.md

 to the API.
 To set up the TravisCI repository and not have these problems, one must use a Personal Access Token that can be aquired [here](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)

-In the Travis repository, add this personal access token as the environment variable GITHUB_PAT.
-This should allow the Travis repository to hit the GitHub api at 60 times an hour without worrying about going over the limit, unless you run more than 60 builds per hour.
-More information can be found [here](http://www.r-bloggers.com/using-travis-make-sure-you-use-a-github-pat/)
+In the Travis repository, add this personal access token as the environment variable RO_GH_TOKEN.
+This should allow the Travis repository to hit the GitHub api at 60 times an hour without worrying about going over the limit, unless you run more than 5000 builds per hour.

 ## Sources